jettro/semi-website/_documentation/weaviate/current/get-started/quick_start.md

 {% include badges.html %}

 This quick start guide will give you a 10-minute tour of Weaviate.
 You will:
-- Set up your Weaviate through the managed cluster service or Docker.
+- Set up your Weaviate with Docker.
-- Add a simple dataset with news articles.
+- Add a example dataset with news articles.
 - Browse through the dataset with the Weaviate Playground.

 ## Index